 To support the achievement of this, the Directorate is responsible for the delivery, administration and governance of the Integrated Digital Care Fund – £500 million of additional capital funding to enable health and care services to rapidly progress to digital systems and safe information flows between care providers.

 The fund started life as the Safer Hospitals, Safer Wards Technology Fund and was aimed specifically at NHS Trusts.
-With the second round of the application process opening in May 2014, it has been renamed the Integrated Digital Care Fund reflecting an increased emphasis on information sharing across organisational boundaries.
-In this current round, the eligibility criteria have been widened to include local authorities.
+The second round of the application process opened in May 2014 and subsequently closed on 14 July.
+For this and future rounds, it has been renamed the Integrated Digital Care Fund reflecting an increased emphasis on information sharing across organisational boundaries and the eligibility criteria have been widened to include local authorities.

 Working in partnership with EHI Intelligence, the Strategic Systems and Technology Directorate launched the new Clinical Digital Maturity Index (CDMI) in November 2013.
 This unique benchmarking tool provides a baseline analysis of the capability of all acute providers in the NHS in terms of systems and applications that they have invested in to support the creation of digital care records.
 NHS England offers this resource free to all NHS organisations.